Home » Old Fashioned Desserts » Flag Sheet Cake

 Assemble the Cake

-• Fill the upper left square with blueberries.
+• Add the berries.
+Fill the upper left square with blueberries.
 Make a double row of raspberries on top of the cake to the right of the blue square.
-You will want the bottom of the blue square to line up with the bottom of a raspberry row, so take care to space the rows accordingly.
+You will want the bottom of the blue square to line up with the bottom of a raspberry row, so space the rows accordingly.
 Continue with double rows of raspberries, leaving space in between for white stripes.

-• Fill a piping bag fitted with a star tip with the remaining cream cheese frosting.
-Pipe stars on top of the square of blueberries and stripes in between the raspberry rows.
+• Add the remaining frosting.
+Finally, fill a piping bag fitted with a star tip with the remaining cream cheese frosting.
+Then pipe stars over the blueberries and stripes between the raspberry rows using the remaining frosting in a piping bag fitted with a star tip.

 Notes

-Don’t worry if you make a few mistakes laying out the berries or piping on the frosting.
-The end result will still look like a flag and be beautiful.
+If you make any mistakes when arranging the berries or piping the frosting, don’t worry.
+The final outcome will still resemble a flag and look beautiful.

 Calories: 349kcal | Carbohydrates: 49g | Protein: 4g | Fat: 16g | Saturated Fat: 6g | Trans Fat: 1g | Cholesterol: 44mg | Sodium: 257mg | Potassium: 91mg | Fiber: 2g | Sugar: 38g | Vitamin A: 690IU | Vitamin C: 5mg | Calcium: 44mg | Iron: 1mg